KolaczykResearch/GP-Networks/README.md

 DiGiulio, Daniel B., et al. "Temporal and spatial variation of the human microbiota during pregnancy."
 Proceedings of the National Academy of Sciences 112.35 (2015): 11060-11065.

 ### Connectomics
-Relión, Jesús D. Arroyo, et al. "Network classification with applications to brain connectomics."
+Arroyo Relión, Jesús D., et al. "Network classification with applications to brain connectomics."
 The Annals of Applied Statistics 13.3 (2019): 1648-1677.